dradtke/blog/content/post/build-you-a-cloudfree-hashistack-cluster.md

 we want to open up the whole range, but _only to other Nomad clients_.

-Each Nomad client is provisioned with a zone called `nomad-clients`, which allows access to the `nomad-dynamic-ports` service, but with no other information.
-In order for this zone to work, we need to add the IP address of every other Nomad client as a source to this zone, and to do this for all the clients.
+Each Nomad client is provisioned with a zone called `nomad-clients`, which allows access to the `nomad-dynamic-ports` service, but with no other information, so by default no connections will land in this zone.
+In order for it to work, we need to add the IP address of every other Nomad client as a source to this zone, and to do this for all the clients.

 To do this, I wrote a [script](https://git.sr.ht/~damien/infrastructure/tree/master/tools/update-nomad-client-firewall) that uses Terraform output to get a list of all the Nomad client IP addresses, then SSH on to each one and make the necessary updates.
-This script can be run automatically by Terraform with a [`null_resource`](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource), which reduces maintenance burdens too.
+This script can be run automatically by Terraform with a [`null_resource`](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource), which will help keep things in sync.